3 women attacked Delta worker at JFK, beat him with own radio, prosecutors say - NewsBreak

 New York, NY ( WPIX ) – Three women allegedly beat a Delta security officer at John F. Kennedy International Airport ahead of a scheduled flight to Puerto Rico, officials said Thursday.

 Jordan Nixon, 21; Janessa Torres, 21, and Johara Zavala, 44, were arrested Thursday morning in connection with the Sept.
 22 incident.
-The three are accused of beating the security officer with his own radio, knocking him down and repeatedly punching and kicking him in the face and body while he was down, U.S. Attorney Breon Peace said.‘Meth-rrito’: TSA releases top 10 list of ‘most unusual items’ found in bags
+The three are accused of beating the security officer with his own radio, knocking him down, and repeatedly punching and kicking him in the face and body while he was down, U.S. Attorney Breon Peace said.

-The women had also allegedly attacked another employee who tried to help the security officer.
+The woman had also allegedly attacked another employee who tried to help the security officer.
 Both workers needed to be treated at a hospital for their injuries.

 The three women are now facing possible federal charges.
-If convicted, the defendants could serve up to 10 years in prison, per the press release.Passengers behaving badly: Worst in-flight incidents of 2021
+If convicted, the defendants could serve up to 10 years in prison, per the press release.Item found in HIA’s security checkpoint makes TSA’s 2021 top list of unusual items

 Queens District Attorney Melinda Katz said airline workers need to be safe.